cryptolok/SteCoSteg/README.md

 # SteCoSteg
 Steath Colors Steganography

-SteCoSteg is the OutGuess successor and the Vernam cipher analog in steganography.
+SteCoSteg is the OutGuesses' successor and the Vernams' cipher analog in steganography.

 Properties:
 * plausible deniability